csprh/TextureSeg/readme.md

         IEEE Transactions on Image Processing, 12(12), 1618-1633.

  This code is to segment a single image using Combined morphological- spectral unsupervised image segmentation.

-Use the testSeg.m top level file to test out the system.
+In order to use this code see the top level example test file **testSeg.m**.

 INPUT IMAGE MUST HAVE DIMENSIONS OF A POWER OF 2 CURRENT (i.e. 128x128, 256x256)